Continuous Mortality Investigation: Another Year, Another Model Parameter

 It’s 2020.
 I wake up, pour myself a bowl of cornflakes (milk first, cereal second — obviously) and check the news.
 Then I go out into the garden and lock myself in the shed with a note on the door saying to come and get me when it’s all over.
 Who am I?

 If you answered “literally anyone” then you would probably be correct.
-However, if you answered “an actuary in charge of modelling and projecting into the future improvements in mortality” then you get extra brownie points.
+However, if you answered “an actuary in charge of modelling and projecting improvements in mortality into the future” then you get extra brownie points.
 Because this year, longevity specialists have had the rather unenviable task of trying to work out how to quantify the long-term effects of a pandemic on human life expectancy.